alacrity-aya/Kuro/README.md

     - don't crash when client panic
     - validate config file(like ip)

+- config
+    - add vxlan.SrcAddr
+    - check node.ip is valid or have contradiction

 - rpc
     - use enum or something to describe client capabilities
     - dynamic rule